Ides of March coin: Varieties

 The coin is roughly the size of the American nickel coin, and it is considered valuable and rare.
 It was called the number 1 coin in Harlan Berk's 2019 book, 100 Greatest Ancient Coins.

 The majority of the coins were struck in silver, but there is an exceedingly scarce variety of the coin struck in gold.
-On October 29, 2020, one of the gold variety sold at the Roma Numismatics auction in London, for £3,240,000 (US$4,188,393).
+On October 29, 2020, one of the gold variety sold at the Roma Numismatics auction in London, for £3,240,000 (US$4,190,000).
+The coin was returned to Greece in 2023 after it was determined to have been looted from a field near where Brutus' army was encamped.
+The undisclosed buyer handed over the coin to American authorities and a British dealer was arrested on charges of grand larceny.
 There are approximately 100 known examples struck in silver and only three known examples of the gold variety.
-One of the surviving gold coins has a hole made in it during the Roman period.
+One of the surviving gold coins has a hole made in it during the Roman period, likely so that it could be worn as jewellery.
+Roma Numismatics subsequently closed its doors in May 2024 in the aftermath of the coin's repatriation.